freeCodeCamp/awesome-quincy-larson-emails/README.md

 **If you find these learning resources to be worth your time, consider supporting the nonprofit with a tax-deductible donation: https://donate.freecodecamp.org**

+### March 18, 2021
+1. This course will teach you fundamental data structures like arrays and linked lists.
+You'll then use these data structures to build common algorithms like Merge Sort and Quicksort.
+(6 hour YouTube course): https://www.freecodecamp.org/news/algorithms-and-data-structures-free-treehouse-course/

+2. Learn how to implement your own secure sign-in for your web development projects using JavaScript, Node.js, and the Passport.js library.
+You'll learn about HTTP headers, cookies, public key cryptography, and JSON Web Tokens.
+(6 hour YouTube course): https://www.freecodecamp.org/news/learn-to-implement-user-authentication-in-node-apps-using-passport-js/

+3. This week I went on the Changelog, a major open source podcast.
+The hosts interviewed me about the history of freeCodeCamp, the community behind it, and our upcoming Data Science curriculum expansion.
+(1 hour listen): https://www.freecodecamp.org/news/quincy-larson-interview-changelog-podcast/

+4. TypeScript is a statically-typed version of JavaScript.
+A lot of developers prefer it because it can reduce the number of bugs in your code.
+By the end of this crash course, you'll understand TypeScript's key features and how to leverage them.
+(90 minute YouTube course): https://www.freecodecamp.org/news/learn-typescript-with-this-crash-course/

+5. How to get started with Git, the world's most popular version control system.
+You'll learn common Git commands and gain a conceptual understanding of how Git tracks changes.
+You'll also get to try out some Git workflows.
+(15 minute read): https://www.freecodecamp.org/news/what-is-git-learn-git-version-control/

+This week marks the 5-year anniversary of these "5 links worth your time" emails.
+You can browse all of my past emails in a single page: https://www.freecodecamp.org/news/quincy-larson-5-links-worth-your-time-email-full-list/

+Quote of the Week: *"The fastest algorithm can frequently be replaced by one that is almost as fast and much easier to understand."* – Douglas W. Jones

 ### March 11, 2021
 1. freeCodeCamp just published a free 25-hour Database Systems course from a Cornell University database instructor.
 You'll learn SQL, Relational Database Design, Distributed Data Processing, NoSQL, and more.
 (25 hour YouTube course): https://www.freecodecamp.org/news/watch-a-cornell-university-database-course-for-free/